wwwbranimir/EShopping/README.md

-# ECommerce application wirtten in clean architecture fashion
+# ECommerce application wirtten in clean architecture fashion on .NET 8.0 platform

 Demo for the microservices ecommerce application.